-The following is an outline of the 11-day (includes a rest day) walk itinerary Le Puy to Conques that we chose.
+The following is an outline of the 11-day (includes a rest day) walking Le Puy to Conques itinerary that we chose.
 We decided on this itinerary because of the reasonable distances and the available accommodation.

 - Begin at: Le Puy-en-Velay.

 - How to get there: Take a train from Paris Gare de Lyon to St. Etienne, and then a local train to Le Puy.

 - How to get back from Conques: Taxi to Rodez and a train to Toulouse, then to Paris.
 Another option is: 08.15 bus to Rodez train to Toulouse about 5 hrs, then to Paris.

 Day 1.
 Le Puy- St Privat d’allier (22 km). – After exploring Le Puy the previous day, the GR 65 soon takes you out into the countryside.
 Climb out of Le Puy and onto a large plateau passing small villages and a chapel dedicated to St. Roch, the patron saint of pilgrims.

 Day 2. to Sauges (18 km).
 Up out of the valley and along the trail to Saugues.
 Stay at the hotel which is the traditional meeting place for all pilgrims coming from the Auvergne region.

 Day 3. to Les Faux (25 km).
 Continue along the valley to Clauze past forests of pines.
 Visit Chapelle-Saint Roch with a statue of St. Roch with his dog.
 Some pilgrims may prefer to walk a part of today’s route and take the local coach the rest of the way.

 Day 4. to Aumont Aubrac (27 km).
 Visit the village of St. Alban and its Romanesque church.
 Desolate region, treeless yet with wild flowers, we follow part of the old Roman road of Agrippa into Aumont.
 Some pilgrims may prefer to walk a part of today’s route and take the local coach the rest of the way.